larrydor/rock-paper-scissors-exercise/README.md

-# rock-paper-scissors-exercise

-# My First Python App

-An example Python application for students to run to test their local development environment setups.
+# Rock, Paper, Scissors Game

+An Python application that allows a user to play a game of Rock, Paper, Scissors against a computer.

 ## Prerequisites